carlosliu/album-demo/README.md

 # album-demo — a AngularJS demo app

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is an [AngularJS](http://angularjs.org/) demo web app.

 ### Install Dependencies